-Sibelius First is an elegant, powerful and easy-to-use software package and winner of the TopTenREVIEWS Gold Award for music composition software.
+Sibelius First is an elegant, powerful and easy-to-use software package and the winner of the Top Ten Reviews Gold Award for music composition software.

-The program can automatically create chord symbols above the staff as you play in real time with a MIDI keyboard attached to your computer.
+The program can also automatically create chord symbols above the staff as you play in real time with a MIDI keyboard attached to your computer.
 The chord voicing you use when playing the keyboard determines how the chord symbols are notated.
 For example, if you play an inverted D major chord, the chord is notated as D/F#.

-If you are creating rehearsal scores for your band or choir and feel like you need to communicate more to the musicians, you can place virtual sticky notes throughout the score with helpful hints or tips.
+If you are creating rehearsal scores for your band or choir and feel like you need to communicate more to the musicians, you can place virtual sticky notes throughout the score with helpful hints and tips.

-Sibelius First is a hefty program weighing in at 500MB of hard disk space.
+Sibelius First is a hefty program, weighing in at 500MB of hard disk space.
 The program takes up that kind of room because it is packed to the rafters with features to make your music composition experience as easy and fun as possible.

 This software has a great full-sized virtual piano keyboard that is absolutely perfect for easy composition.
 All you need to do is click the keys on the virtual keyboard and the notes are automatically inserted into the score.
 Creating chords with the virtual piano is incredibly intuitive compared to any of the other virtual pianos we tried.

-This music notation software also includes the PhotoScore feature that lets you scan sheet music.
+This music notation software includes the PhotoScore feature that lets you scan sheet music.
 The scanned music is then converted into transcribed notation in Sibelius First.
 This feature is useful if you want to transpose or edit an existing piece of music.
 The AudioScore feature lets you transcribe notes on a staff by playing an instrument into a microphone.

 Sibelius First can import MIDI music files and MusicXML files so you can edit and modify scores that were composed in other music notation programs.
 You can export compositions as digital audio or standard MIDI files.
 Unlike some other music notation software packages, Sibelius First does not export your compositions as MusicXML files or to a graphical format.

 This program will not let you enter too many notes to any measure.
 In other words, if you select quarter notes, you can only add four notes or chords to a measure that has four beats.
 Deleting notes is as easy as pressing the Backspace key or pressing Ctrl+Z. You can also click individual notes or the entire measure with the Erase tool.
-You can add chord symbols, dynamic markings, slurs, lyrics and more, just as easily.
+You can easily add chord symbols, dynamic markings, slurs, lyrics and more.
 This is a nice feature for those who want to give their compositions a professional look.